Friday, July 6, 2012

 The colours.
 The sounds.
 The smell of the water.

 We will always be proudly Canadian.
-But, this foreign country, is now home.
+But Mexico is home.

 3 comments: